Study Shows Untreated Hypertension Leads to Resistant Form

 • Limiting alcohol consumption (1 drink per day for women, 2 drink per day for men)

 Basic health care costs can be very high at many Las Vegas medical clinics.
 As a result, many people tend to neglect their overall health and wellbeing because they are afraid they will be unable to pay the bills.
 Eventually, this can result in having to lay out even more money on health care.
 Stop worrying about not having medical insurance coverage.
-Make an appointment today with one of the many Patient First Wellness Center doctors in Las Vegas who give you a low cost alternative for ongoing treatment of all your medical needs.
+Make an appointment today with one of the many Patient’s Choice Medical Center doctors in Las Vegas who give you a low cost alternative for ongoing treatment of all your medical needs.